Basic concepts of Economics; What is it?

 - Free market economy: Resources are allocated by supply and demand

-- Planned (Command) economy: Resources are allocated by central institute (government)
+- Planned (Command) economy: Resources are allocated by a central institute (government)

 Types of Economics